mne-tools/mne-rsa/paper/paper.md

 -  Linear regression (when comparing multiple RDMs at once)
 -  Partial correlation (when comparing multiple RDMs at once)

-Here is an example showcasing how to use MNE-RSA to perform an RSA analysis on sensor-level data with a sliding window across time:
+Here is an example showcasing how to use MNE-RSA to perform an RSA analysis on sensor-level data with a sliding window across time (the result is shown in \autoref{fig:rsa-result}):

 ```python
 import mne